How to reduce WordPress resource usage?

 1. Ensure you're using a good cache plugin.

-Our recommendation is for typical shared hosting is:
+Our recommendation for typical shared and WordPress hosting is:

 LiteSpeed Cache